JPMorgan Chase: 2013

 Bernie Madoff opened a business account at Chemical Bank in 1986 and maintained it until 2008, long after Chemical acquired Chase.
 In 2010, Irving Picard, the SIPC receiver appointed to liquidate Madoff's company, alleged that JPMorgan Chase failed to prevent Madoff from defrauding his customers.
 According to the suit, Chase "knew or should have known" that Madoff's wealth management business was a fraud.
 However, Chase did not report its concerns to regulators or law enforcement until October 2008, when it notified the UK Serious Organised Crime Agency.
 Picard argued that even after Morgan's investment bankers reported its concerns about Madoff's performance to UK officials, Chase's retail banking division did not put any restrictions on Madoff's banking activities until his arrest two months later.
 The receiver's suit against JPMorgan Chase was dismissed by the Court for failing to set forth any legally cognizable claim for damages.
 In the fall of 2013, JPMorgan Chase began talks with prosecutors and regulators regarding compliance with anti-money-laundering and know-your-customer banking regulations in connection with Madoff.

 In August 2013, JPMorgan Chase announced that it was being investigated by the United States Department of Justice over its offerings of mortgage-backed securities leading up to the 2008 financial crisis.
 The company said that the Department of Justice had preliminarily concluded that the firm violated federal securities laws in offerings of subprime and Alt-A residential mortgage securities during the period 2005 to 2007.
-On November 19, 2013, the Justice Department announced that JPMorgan Chase agreed to pay $13 billion to settle investigations into its business practices pertaining to mortgage-backed securities.
-Of that amount, $9 billion was penalties and fines, and the remaining $4 billion was consumer relief.
-This was the largest corporate settlement to date.
-Conduct at Bear Stearns and Washington Mutual prior to their 2008 acquisitions accounted for much of the alleged wrongdoing.
+On November 19, 2013, the Justice Department announced that JPMorgan Chase agreed to a $13 billion settlement for its business practices pertaining to mortgage-backed securities.
+Of that amount, $9 billion was penalties and fines, and the remaining $4 billion was consumer relief; $11 billion of the total was tax deductible.
+This was the second largest settlement behind Bank of America's $16.65 billion in relation to the mis-selling of mortgage-backed securities in the years leading up to the 2007–2008 financial crisis.
 The agreement did not settle criminal charges.
+Dimon described the settlement as "unfair", and said he "had to control his rage" regarding the topic, with most of the government claims against his company being for dealings that took place at companies before JPMorgan Chase bought them, as a result of the financial crisis.
+It is estimated that 70–80% of the dealmaking for the settlement was due to the outstanding legal exposures of Bear Stearns and Washington Mutual, which JPMorgan Chase had acquired at the encouragement of Treasury Secretary Hank Paulson, New York Fed President Timothy Geithner, and other federal officials who helped broker the acquisitions, encouraged communication among the parties, and even contributed financially to facilitate the transactions.